Walt Whitman Park (Washington, D.C.): Description and location

-Walt Whitman Park is a park located on E Street, NW between 19th & 20th Streets, NW in the Foggy Bottom neighborhood of Washington, D.C.
-There is a small playground in the eastern end of the park, across from Rawlins Park.
-Directly south of the park is the United States Office of Personnel Management (OPM).
-North of the park is the Elliott School of International Affairs Building of the George Washington University.
+Walt Whitman Park occupies 1 acre on a block bounded on the north and south by E Street's westbound and eastbound lanes, respectively, and on the west by 20th Street and the east by 19th Street.
+Across 19th Street to the east is Rawlins Park, while the E Street Expressway terminates opposite 20th Street on the west side.
+Directly south of the park is the United States Office of Personnel Management.
+North of the park is the Elliott School of International Affairs building of George Washington University.